squareford/squareford/index.md

   * The coin/token must be minimum 2 years old since its development.
   * It must have a good community, atleast people should know about this asset.
   * It must have well trading volume as per our needs.
-  * The asset must keep us updated with their ongoing and future developments.<br>
+  * The asset must keep us updated with their ongoing and future developments.

   We may also delist a coin/token if we find anything inappropriate or fake details by refunding 35% of the listing fees.